garrandall/popular-music-data/tracks/all-night-long-billy-squier.md

 I get out--I roam through the streets like a tiger
 Let it out--I swing like a bird on a wire
-Everywhere you go everybody knows--oh don'tcha know...
-Everythin' you do--anybody new--they're all on to you...
+Everywhere you go everybody knows--oh don'tcha know Everythin' you do--anybody new--they're all on to you...
 Fight for your life--turn it all around
 The art of survival isn't gettin' me down

 And I'll be chasin' it all night long (don'tcha wanna live)